InKnowWorks/IKW-GraphEngine/README.md

 This repository aims to extend the foundational capabilities of Microsoft's Guan Logic Programming Library by integrating various ontological and formal logic systems, thus enriching the logic engine's capacity for semantic reasoning and knowledge representation.
 The enhancements include:

-* **BFO 2020 Logic Productions**: Embedding Basic Formal Ontology 2.0 for grounding real-world entities and events.
+* **BFO 2020 Logic Productions**: Embedding Basic Formal Ontology 2020 for grounding real-world entities and events.
+* **CUBRC CCO Logic Productions**: Embedding CCO (latest) grounding real-world entities and events.
 * **RO Mereological Productions**: Integration of the Relations Ontology for spatial-temporal reasoning.
 * **IAO Logic Productions**: Incorporating the Information Artifact Ontology for digital artifact representation.
 * **SKOS Logic Productions**: Enabling the Simple Knowledge Organization System for semantic tagging and categorization.
-* **OWL 2 DL Logic Productions**: Extending Web Ontology Language (OWL) 2 Description Logic for nuanced T-Box, A-Box, R-Box, and B-Box reasoning.
 * **Extended FOL and SOL**: Enhancing First-Order and Second-Order Logic productions for generalized logical reasoning.
 * **Transaction Logic (T-Logic)**: Support for transaction-oriented reasoning, critical for database and workflow operations.
-* **BFO 2 SPAN/SNAP Logics**: Integrating SNAP (Spatio-temporal snapshot) and SPAN (Spatio-temporal process) logics for dynamic world modeling.
+* **BFO 2020 Common Logic**: Mereological and Merotopological Modeling and Reasoning.
 * **Graph Logics**: Expanding Trinity's TSL capabilities to include logic productions for Hypergraphs, Multi-graphs, and Directed Graphs.

 By extending the **Guan Logic Programming Engine/Library** in this manner, we aim to create a robust logic engine capable of handling complex semantic reasoning tasks, from semantic data modeling to ontology-driven natural language understanding.
 These features are in alignment with our overarching goal of creating a semantically rich, ontologically-grounded, high-throughput, low-latency distributed system leveraging Trinity's Distributed Symmetric RPC environment.

 ### Forthcoming Features

-- **C# Code Generation**: Support for C# 10/11/12, with emphasis on reactive functional paradigms.
+- **C# Code Generation**: Support for C# 10/11/12/13, with emphasis on reactive low-level high performance functional paradigms.
 - **Semantic Programming Paradigms**: TSL to BFO 2020 and CL Axioms
 - **Reactive Server-side Push Automation**: Utilizing TGE's Duplex Symmetric RPC to implement GE Availability Group Aware support.
 - **gRPC Alternatives**: Native support for .NET 6/7 utilizing TGE's Symmetric RPC for high-throughput, low-latency distributed systems.